SATA Air Açores Flight 530M: Aftermath

-Rescue teams reached the wreckage more than four hours after the ATP crashed on Sao Jorge, where it scattered debris and victims across a dense ravine.
+Rescue teams reached the wreckage more than four hours after the ATP crashed on São Jorge, where it scattered debris and victims across a dense ravine.

 The search was called off after dark, and only resumed on Sunday, when the investigation team was sent to the isolated crash site from the mainland.
 Seven bodies were recovered as rescuers using ropes and carrying stretchers, who scrambled over the steep mountainside before nightfall.
 Similarly, a thick mist shrouded the area, which was inaccessible to vehicles, making the search operation difficult.

 Although the Portuguese Air Force helicopters were on standby to winch out any survivors, the time spent meant that the searchers were only there to "collect the bodies and examine the causes of the accident", since there was "no hope of finding survivors", from the comments of Internal Affairs Minister Fernando Gomes.

 All SATA flights were canceled after the crash.
 Portuguese Prime Minister António Guterres, who was in Helsinki, Finland, for a European Union summit, cancelled a planned visit to Kosovo and headed straight for the Azores.
 SATA arranged flights to the islands for international relatives of crash victims.